Let me ask you a question. When you jump in your car or on your bike, do you do so without any idea of where you’re going? Nope? Didn’t think so.

 If you take offense at this, then great – I’ve got your attention.
 I’m not writing this to give you all the answers and tools without you putting in some work of your own.
 Although I’d love you to check out my BYOB Build Your Online Business guide that contains all this juicy knowledge and more.
-Or my upcoming The Freedom Plan Program which has a whole module on this!
+Or my Freedom Plan Program which has a whole module on this!

 I’d also like to let you know that contrary to what people may tell you, your business plan does not have to be a book.
 It can be just one page and still work wonders.